-University: P. J. Šafá rik University in Košice Faculty: Faculty of S cience Course ID: ÚTVŠ/ KP/12 Course name: Survival Course Course type, scope a Course type: Practic Recommended cou Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr Recommended seme ster/trimester of the course: Course level: I., II.
-Prerequisities: - active participation se completion: sful course completion: in line with the study rule of procedure and course guidelines, ce of all the tasks defined in the course syllabus course syllabus and r Performance standard Upon completion of r - acquire knowledge - obtain theoretical kn connected with survi - be able to resist a environment, - be able implement children and youth w the course students are able to meet the performance standard and should: about safe stay and movement in natural environment, nowledge and practical skills to solve extraordinary and demanding situations val and minimization of damage to health, nd face situations related to overcoming barriers and obstacles in natural the acquired knowledge as an instructor during summer sport camps for ithin recreational sport.
-Preparation and gu Objective and subj Principles of hygic Fire building Movement in the u Shelters Food preparation a Rappelling, Tyroliz ourse: uct and safety in the movement in unfamiliar natural environment idance of a hike tour ective danger in the mountains ene and prevention of damage to health in extreme conditions unfamiliar terrain, orientation and navigation and water filtering n abs 46.01
+University: P. J. Šafár ik University in Košice Faculty: Faculty of Science Course ID: ÚTVŠ/ KP/12 Course name: Survival Course Course type, scope an Course type: Practic Recommended cour Per week: 2 Per stue Course method: pres nd the method: e se-load (hours): hy period: 28 sent Number of ECTS cre edits: 2 Recommended semes ster/trimester of the course: Course level: I., II.
+Prerequisities: Conditions for course Completion: passed Condition for success - active participation if - effective performance Learning outcomes: Content standard: The student demonstration course syllabus and rec Performance standard Upon completion of th - acquire knowledge a - obtain theoretical kn connected with survive - be able to resist ar ful course completion: n line with the study rule of procedure and course guidelines, e of all the tasks defined in the course syllabus ates relevant knowledge and skills in the field, which content is defined in the ecommended literature. : he course students are able to meet the performance standard and should: bout safe stay and movement in natural environment, owledge and practical skills to solve extraordinary and demanding situations and minimization of damage to health, and face situations related to overcoming barriers and obstacles in natural environment, - be able implement children and youth wi the acquired knowledge as an instructor during summer sport camps for thin recreational sport.
+Brief outline of the constraints Brief outline of the constraints Brinciples of condunation Preparation and guidation Objective and subject Principles of hygicant Fire building Movement in the unit Shelters Food preparation and Rappelling, Tyroliant Transport of an interval Durse: urse: ct and safety in the movement in unfamiliar natural environment dance of a hike tour ective danger in the mountains ne and prevention of damage to health in extreme conditions nfamiliar terrain, orientation and navigation nd water filtering n traverse jured person, first aid n abs 46.01